 What you’ve got here is a nice, solid setup that anglers of any age or experience will enjoy for years to come.

-To find out more, we highly recommend taking a look at the video below.
+To find out more, I highly recommend taking a look at the video below.

 This may give you a better feel of what these carp rods can offer you!

 DPS style reel seat

 Daiwa Black Widow G50 - Video Review

 If you have opted for the Black Widow rods, may we suggest other alternative tackle that go really well with them?